matobet/doctor-rest/README.md

     npm install
     npm start

+### Docker

+To avoid having to install io.js and npm dependencies a docker image is available.
+Just make sure to expose ports for Doctor Rest API and MQTT (default 3000 and 1883).

+    docker run -it -p 3000 -p 1883 --net=host matobet/doctor-rest

+For both docker and non-docker runs a running instance of MongoDB is required.
+By default running on localhost on port 27017.

-For `npm start` you can also specify several environment variables to configure Doctor's behavior.
+You can also specify several environment variables to configure Doctor's behavior.
 All except `SECRET` have reasonable default values.

 * SECRET - shared secret to be used by *Connector*'s to invoke privileged operations